nanettegirzi/doctor-lookup/README.md

 ## Description

-First application that allows a user to search for doctors by name or medical issue.
+Application that allows a user to search for doctors by name or medical issue.

 _ The home page of the application.
 ![Home](src/img/home.png)